Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 #### The Pattern

-We have selected the Facade pattern to solve this problem, since it offers the collowing advantages:
+We have selected the Facade pattern to solve this problem, since it offers the following advantages:

 - provides a single way to connect the database and avoid it to be called everytime it is need to make a database operation.
 - provides specific methods, only the ones required for the context of House Of Things, abstracting the entire application of the PyMongo library but a single a class.